cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 ## Actor Classes

-Arguably the most important section of the `cogment.yaml` file, the actor classes section describes the actor types that can be present in the project's trials.
+Arguably the most important section of the spec file, the actor classes section describes the actor types that can be present in the project's trials.

 The content of this section is a list of actor classes, each containing the necessary properties to define an actor class.
 These properties are: